jusolibre/BlogAPI/README.md

 <br>

-And in case of fail, or if there is nothing in the database :
+Otherwise, if something is missing or if something is wrong, we will have that kind of JSON :
 ```
 {
   "error": true,